DemocracyClub/yournextrepresentative/ynr/apps/sopn_parsing/README.md

 changes we make to how SOPN's are parsed do not make things *worse* than before.
 In order to easily run these easily there is a Makefile.

+First, ensure you have the Textract related settings up to date in order to successfully run the following commands.
+These can be found in `local.py.example` and should be added to your `local.py` file.
+If you receive an invalid token error from AWS, it's likely that you have not updated these settings.

 The main command to use is `make test-sopns` (although see pre-requisites below before running for the first time).
 This will parse existing
 `OfficialDocument` objects and print out results of how many were successfully parsed.